moonmahadi/portfolio-v2/README.md

 - JavaScript
 - git
 - Heroku to serve the site
-- Figmna for design the web
+- Figma for design the web